A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 The high scoring Spirit, led by world class players including Paul Child and Stan Terlecki, were outdrawing its fellow Civic Arena tenants, NHL’s Pittsburgh Penguins for a time.

-Indoor soccer returned to the area in 1994 with the Pittsburgh Stingers of the Continental Indoor Soccer League in 1994.
-The team finished a mediocre 13-15 their first year and was terrible the following year at which point they folded.
+Indoor soccer returned to the area in 1994 with the Pittsburgh Stingers of the Continental Indoor Soccer League.
+The team finished a mediocre 13-15 in its first year, then folded after a terrible second season.

 College and High Schools

-Today, three schools field NCAA Division I programs for both men and women, University of Pittsburgh, Duquense University and Robert Morris, plus most every University and college in the area fields teams in the Division II, III and NAIA levels.
+At the dawn of the 21st Century, three schools field NCAA Division I soccer programs for both men and women, University of Pittsburgh, Duquense University and Robert Morris, plus most every University and college in the area fields teams in the Division II, III and NAIA levels.

 Pitt’s men’s program is the longest tenured of the current half dozen Division I programs.

-Pitt’s program’s origins actually came in 1951 when Leo Bemis, who was then serving as Pitt’s director of men’s intramural sports, created a pick-up team at the university which played Slippery Rock University to a 1-1 draw.
-Through 1953, Bemis continued coaching the team which competed intercollegiately as a non-varsity club sport.
+Pitt’s program’s origins actually came in 1951 when Leo Bemis, who was then serving as Pitt’s director of men’s intramural sports, created a pick-up team at the university, with its first match resulting in a 1-1 draw vs Slippery Rock University.
+Through 1953, Bemis continued coaching the team which competed as a non-varsity club sport.

-Remarkably, Pitt’s men’s program has had the distinction of having only three men lead the program in more than sixty years of its history, including the addition of Jay Vidovich in 2016, replacing Joe Luxbacher who held the position from 1984 to 2015.
+Remarkably, Pitt’s men’s program has the unique distinction of having only three men lead the program in more than sixty years of its history.
+When Jay Vidovich came to Pitt in 2016, he replaced Joe Luxbacher who held the position from 1984 to 2015.
 Luxbacher replaced Bemis who started the program in 1952, and lasted until 1983.

-Robert Morris and Duquesne also began fielding men’s Division I programs in 1984 and 1995 respectively, while each started women’s programs as well (Duquesne in 1994 and Robert Morris with the first Division I women’s program in the Pittsburgh area in 1992).
+Robert Morris and Duquesne also began fielding men’s Division I programs in 1984 and 1995 respectively, while each started women’s programs too (Duquesne in 1994 and Robert Morris with the first Division I women’s program in the Pittsburgh area in 1992).